 Editor’s Note: Geo’s memoir, Brothers of the Cloth, a true account of special mission unit soldiers, is now available for pre-order.
 You can purchase it here.

-Our A-squadron Troop Leader, John C. — or “Bucket-Head” as he was more affectionately referred to — had a few notable idiosyncratic mannerisms about himself.
+Our A Squadron troop leader, John C. — or “Bucket-Head” as he was more affectionately referred to — had a few notable idiosyncratic mannerisms.
 He had a slightly larger head than most of us, though his face was remarkably pleasant.
 He had a way of wobbling his head with his eyes closed as if he were listening to dissertations, all the while interjecting with his baritone voice: “Right… right… right…”

 I should tell you that it was not (at all) annoying, just a thing that one could note about the man.
 During an assault brief by one of our assault Team Leaders, John was in his usually listening trance when one of the men suddenly closed his eyes, started wobbling his head, and repeating in a baritone boom: “Right… right… right…”

 The troop burst out with the chuckles as our major opened his eyes, locked onto what was going on, and joined us all in laughter.
 I instinctively joined in as I have always loved a good impression.
 As the event ended and the leadership left the room one of the brothers brought up:

 “So… that impression of Bucket-Head was pretty funny and I was laughing as hard as the next man but I don’t think that should be done right in front of the guy’s face like that again.
 I mean, we have got it pretty damned good with John C., and could probably only do worse — we need to show him more respect.”

 Another brother added that we should include that nobody should ever call him Bucket-Head to his face either, as he was an officer and an adult man.
 I added my two-cents’ worth that we should also not permit that the men of the other two troops call our troop leader Bucket-Head either.